Apmds/41549_HCI_LogBookTemplate/stage3_low_fidelity/d_stage_3_low-fidelity_prototype_and_evaluation.md

 ## D.2.
 Prototype Evaluation

-With the prototype evaluation, we found certain things that need to be changed or to be improved:
+With the prototype evaluation, we found certain things that need to be changed or improved:
 - New messages on top (on the chat screen)
 - Chat icon indication if new messages
 - Indicate better which book is ours (selecting book to trade)